 He nodded to the conductor, the conductor raised his right hand to the visor of his cap, and Martial Bourdin hurried off in the indicated direction.

 Now everything was different, but then again it wasn’t.
 He had only lost a quarter of an hour.
 He had to think.
 He had to stay calm.
 He had to lay out the new plan inside his mind.
 Let the three quarters of an hour be missing later, for now they might work in his favor.
 The observatory would be closing soon, which meant fewer people, fewer problems, fewer cautionary measures.
 In no case could Martial Bourdin arrive too late.
-Once in the park, he recognized his path.
+Once in the park, he knew which path to take.
 He did not dare to run, for the exciting living creature under his coat required peace and quiet.
-He did too.
+So did he.

 One had to set an example, that much was clear.
 One had to do something.
 But doing something was something different from saying “One has to do something.”
 “One” was always other people.
 More than ten years ago, it wasn’t “one,” it was “someone” who murdered the Tsar.
 When he was three, it wasn’t “one,” it was progressive Paris that proclaimed the Commune.
 “One” was alone.
 Martial Bourdin was not alone.
 In the British Library, where he had copied instructions for building a bomb, Karl Marx had sat for years.
 Alone, but then again not so, if one considered how many had been waiting for what he would say and write when he left the library.
 He was doing it for his brother, for his poor parents, for his six other siblings, for Lucille, for the comrades from the Autonomy Club, for the comrades from the “Needle” of Tours, where he had found words for those feelings that he had been unable to name for so long.
 He was doing it for all the oppressed people, and he was doing it for himself.
 Perhaps the time was not yet ripe.
-All that stood was evaporating into steam.
-But it was still standing.
-The steam was coming from the locomotives, whose furnaces were being stoked with coal by impoverished men.
-The steam was coming from the factories that brutalized the workers.
+All that was solid was melting into air.
+But it was still solid.
+What was melting into air was the steam from the locomotives, whose furnaces were being stoked with coal by impoverished men.
+The steam was coming from the factories that animalized brutalized the workers.
 The steam was coming from the smokestacks of the steamers that transported living and dead goods across the oceans.
 On the other hand, the time was always ripe.
 He lived within it.
-In fact, Lucille, we have no other time.
+It’s true, Lucille, we have no other time.

-At the Royal Observatory he was given the time signature.
+At the Royal Observatory this life was given its time signature.
 The time of factories, the time of barracks, the time of prisons, the time of authorities, and closing time.
-The time of the railway, is what the ruling classes said.
+The time of the railway, the ruling classes said.
 It was a mean time.
 It was pregnant with another time.

 When Martial Bourdin hurried through the entry gate into the park at 4:46 p.m., out of the corner of his eye he saw a gardener cutting branches from a tree.
 On the highest point of the hill stood the Royal Observatory, a stately building of red brick.
 On its tower there was a mast on which, each day at five minutes to one p.m., the time ball was hoisted up in order to be let back down at noon on the dot so that the ships could orient themselves by it.
 At first Martial had wanted to blow up the tower and then the clock at Shepherd’s Gate.
 The clock at the entrance to the observatory was the first one that displayed Greenwich Mean Time to the public.
 But it was not a slave he wanted to blow sky-high, it was the master.